SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Introduction

-This information is necessary to accurately simulate the types of planets HWO will detect, and place limits on their masses.
+By searching for new planet candidates, refining orbits and planet properties of known planets, and measuring the RV search completeness, we can accurately simulate the types of planets HWO will detect, and place limits on their masses.
 For example, if planets above a certain mass can be ruled out with RV data obtained now, any planets imaged with HWO in the future must less massive and hence more likely to be habitable.
-Additionally, this precursor knowledge lends itself to the broader science themes of HWO, notably in forming a more complete census of exoplanet demographics and system architectures.
-For instance, HWO will easily detect cool Jovian exoplanets in nearby systems, and constraining the masses of these planets in advance will significantly aid in the interpretation of their reflected-light spectra.
-The dynamical masses of these planets can also be determined once HWO images them and breaks the $M_{\rm p} \sin i$ degeneracy.

-The rest of this paper is organized as follows.
-In Section \ref{sec:targets}, we provide an overview the list of targets we analyze in this study.
-In Section \ref{sec:data}, we summarize the public RV observations and stellar activity indicators we collected from HIRES and HARPS.
-In Section \ref{sec:analysis}, we describe our analysis of the RVs and stellar activity indicators, including our planet detection pipeline, vetting process for false positives, and calculation of planet detection limits.
-Finally, we discuss the results from our analyses in Section \ref{sec:results}, and conclude in Section \ref{sec:conclusion}.
+Knowledge of the current RV sensitivity also informs the requirements for HWO's onboard astrometry, which will determine the dynamical masses of new planets discovered by the survey.
+Lastly, a precursor RV survey supports the broader exoplanet science themes of HWO as well as the general exoplanet community.
+In addition to exo-Earths, HWO will detect a statistical sample of cool Jovian and Neptune-like planets, and constraining the masses of these planets now prepares us for interpreting the atmospheric spectra that HWO will measure.